Assistant Professor, Race, Gender, and Ethnic Studies

 Biography

-Dr. Carolin Aronis is an Assistant Professor in the Department of Ethnic Studies, and an Affiliated Faculty in the Department of Communication Studies.
-She studies race, gender, antisemitism, and Jewish experiences through the intersection of critical media studies, rhetoric, and technologies.
-Her work focuses on rhetorical and technological systems of hate and exclusion, and on the phenomenology of communication within challenging/impossible settings.
-Her research on current antisemitism, the exclusionary reconstruction of Jewish motherhood, the politics of liminal architecture, and the communicative practice of writing to the dead via public media has appeared in journals like Cultural Studies,Journal of CommunicationDiscourse & CommunicationIsrael StudiesExplorations in Media Ecology, ETC: A Review of General Semantics, and ALCEU: Revista de Comunicação, Cultura e Política (see a full list of publications below).
+Her research on current antisemitism and anti-Black racism, the exclusionary reconstruction of Jewish motherhood, the politics of liminal architecture, and the communicative practice of writing to the dead via public media has appeared in journals like Quarterly Journal of Speech, Cultural Studies,Journal of CommunicationDiscourse & CommunicationIsrael StudiesExplorations in Media Ecology, ETC: A Review of General Semantics, and ALCEU: Revista de Comunicação, Cultura e Política (see a full list of publications below), and has been translated to Portuguese, Hebrew, and soon to Spanish.

 Dr. Aronis’ current research projects include the violence of swastikas and nooses on U.S. campuses (with Dr. Eric Aoki); the manifestations of racism in the 170-year journey of Sojourner Truth’s speech, “Ain’t I a Woman?,” from print to YouTube (with Dr. Natasha Shrikant and Dr. Tori Arthur); and the rhetorical (dis)positioning of antisemitism within the discourse on race and racism.
-She is also working on a monograph that theorizes urban liminal architecture (windows, balconies, doors, etc.) through media theory and Jewish ethics, places on the margin, where marginalized and racialized communities enact their in-between identities and sense of belonging.
-Her work has been recognized by the National Communication Association, the International Communication Association, and Western States Communication Association with Top Paper Awards and panels.
+She is also working on a monograph that theorizes urban liminal architecture (windows, balconies, doors, etc.) through media theory and decolonial lens, where marginalized and racialized communities enact their in-between identities and sense of belonging.
+Her work has been recognized by the National Communication Association, the International Communication Association, and Western States Communication Association with Top Paper Awards and honors.

 Since 2018 she has been active in addressing the situation of the Jewish community on the CSU campus, and in the summer of 2020 was appointed the university Special Advisor on the Prevention of Antisemitism as well as the Co-Chair of the Presidential Task Force on Jewish Inclusion and the Prevention of Antisemitism.
 Currently, she serves as the Co-Chair of the newly established Advisory Council on Jewish Inclusion under the Office of Inclusive Excellence (with Dr. Mica Glantz).
 In Fall 2021 Dr. Aronis served as a member of the Inclusive Excellence Leadership Drafting Committee of the CSU Courageous Strategic Transformation.

-In recent years, Dr. Aronis served on the Media Ecology Association executive board, where she was in charge of all communication and media outlets and have led strategic planning and efforts on behalf of the association and field.
+Between 2018-2021, Dr. Aronis served on the Media Ecology Association executive board, where she was in charge of all communication and media outlets and have led strategic planning and efforts on behalf of the association and field.
 She holds a PhD in Media and Communication Studies from the Hebrew University of Jerusalem (2015), and worked in Israel as a lecturer at three academic institutions, as a journalist, and as a biographer for Holocaust survivors.
-She is a third-generation Holocaust survivor and identifies as a secular Sephardi and Ashkenazi Jew.

-Teaching: Current courses Dr. Aronis teaches are 'Ethnicity and the Media' (ETST 205), 'Introduction to Ethnic Studies' (ETST 100), 'Antisemitism Uncovered: From Rhetoric to Violence' (ETST 257).
-She also plans to teach newly developed courses on Technology, Race and Gender, and on the Longing to Faraway Places.
+Teaching: Current courses Dr. Aronis teaches are 'Ethnicity and the Media' (ETST 205), 'Introduction to Ethnic Studies' (ETST 100), 'Antisemitism Uncovered: From Rhetoric to Violence' (ETST 257), Technology, Race and Gender (ETST 492).

 Publications